RobinJ1995/DistroHopper/README.md

 DistroHopper
 ============

-DistroHopper is a home screen replacement for Android that can resemble a number of different Linux desktops, including Ubuntu's Unity desktop, elementary OS's Pantheon desktop and the Gnome desktop.
+DistroHopper is a home screen replacement for Android that can resemble a number of different Linux desktops, including Ubuntu's Unity desktop, elementary OS's Pantheon desktop, the Gnome desktop, and Linux Mint's Cinnamon desktop.

 ## Where can I get it?